 That’s just one of the many things Pacman Jones would remember about that night in Las Vegas.
 For Jones, you couldn’t dream of it.
 There he was, just a month after the completion of his rookie NFL season, at the craps table with his childhood idol during the NBA’s 2007 All-Star Weekend in Vegas.

-His royal Airness was adamant that not another living soul at that table were to handle the dice, Jones remembered.
+His Royal Airness was adamant that not another living soul at that table was to handle the dice, Jones remembered.
 Just like on the court – it had to be in Mike’s hands only, All night long – or at least as much of the night that Pacman could remember.

 Pac was in awe and merely along for the ride, and what a ride it was.

 That story is for another day.
-Let’s rewind back two decades.
+Let’s rewind two decades.

-The late Norm Van Lier, a former Chicago Bulls guard and a Windy City radio personality, was the first to be publicly skeptical.
-He began spruiking a conspiracy theory on air in the wake of Jordan’s retirement.
-He planted the seed that there was a connection between James Jordan’s roadside robbery-turned murder and Michael’s retirement.
-It was only when then Bulls coach Phil Jackson phoned him and told him to stop the shit – that there was no connection between MJ’s gambling and his father’s death – that the rumor ceased being broadcast.
+The late Norm Van Lier, a former Chicago Bulls guard and a Windy City radio personality was the first to be publicly skeptical.
+He began spruiking a conspiracy theory on the air in the wake of Jordan’s retirement.
+He planted the seed that there was a connection between James Jordan’s roadside robbery-turned murder and Michael’s departure.
+It was only when then Bulls coach Phil Jackson phoned him and told him to stop the shit – that there was no connection between MJ’s gambling and his father’s death – that the rumor ceased its broadcast.

 But if you give the conspiracy theorists an inch, they’ll take you on a worldwide journey.

 It wasn’t long before the public came to believe that Michael was forced off the NBA hardwood by David Stern and co., that James Jordan was murdered as retaliation for MJ’s unpaid gambling debts, and that his suspension was a beard to protect both Michael and the League’s squeaky-clean image.